alexmiller63/elephant/DESIGN.md

     Elephant could not find memory 20260808-017.

-A Python traceback should not be the normal user experience.
+An Ada exception traceback or other internal diagnostic should not be the normal user experience.

 ## Tests